Believe In Your Success

 Success in small quantities builds self-confidence that will inspire you to go for bigger goals.

 What are examples of these small achievable goals?
-For this week, try being early for work, or avoid eating anything fried in cooking oil or maybe commit to spend at least 20 minutes for exercise.
+For this week, try being early for work, avoid eating anything fried in cooking oil, or maybe commit to spending at least 20 minutes for exercise.

 Make your own decisions.